Wilhelm II: Views on Nazism

-In the early 1930s, Wilhelm apparently hoped that the successes of the Nazi Party would stimulate interest in a restoration of the monarchy, with his eldest grandson as the new Kaiser.
+In the early 1930s, Wilhelm apparently hoped that the successes of the Nazi Party would stimulate interest in a restoration of the House of Hohenzollern, with his eldest grandson as the new Kaiser.
 His second wife, Hermine, actively petitioned the Nazi government on her husband's behalf.
-However, Adolf Hitler, himself a veteran of the Imperial German Army during the First World War, felt nothing but contempt for the man he blamed for Germany's greatest defeat, and the petitions were ignored.
-Though he played host to Hermann Göring at Doorn on at least one occasion, Wilhelm grew to distrust Hitler.
+However, Adolf Hitler, despite being a veteran of the Imperial German Army during the First World War, felt nothing but contempt for the man he blamed for Germany's greatest defeat, and the petitions were ignored.
+Though he played host to Hermann Göring at Doorn on at least one occasion, Wilhelm learned to distrust Hitler.
 Hearing of the murder of the wife of former Chancellor Kurt von Schleicher during the Night of the Long Knives, Wilhelm said, "We have ceased to live under the rule of law and everyone must be prepared for the possibility that the Nazis will push their way in and put them up against the wall!"

 Wilhelm was also appalled at the Kristallnacht of 9–10 November 1938, saying "I have just made my views clear to Auwi [August Wilhelm, Wilhelm's fourth son] in the presence of his brothers.
 He had the nerve to say that he agreed with the Jewish pogroms and understood why they had come about.
 When I told him that any decent man would describe these actions as gangsterisms, he appeared totally indifferent.
 He is completely lost to our family".
-Wilhelm also stated, "For the first time, I am ashamed to be a German."
+Wilhelm also stated, "For the first time, I am ashamed to be a German":